tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade/SUSE-Rancher-Prime-Manager/README.md

 ---

+> **Note**
-> Disclaimer: This is not an official `SUSE` document.
+> This is not an official `SUSE` document.
 While it is based on practical experience and best practices, it is strongly recommended to refer to the official `SUSE Rancher` documentation for the most accurate and up-to-date guidance: https://documentation.suse.com

 ---